sravyasharma/sravyasharma/README.md

 I'm a Computer Science and Engineering student passionate about solving real-world problems through technology.
 I enjoy working across domains—from designing AI models to building embedded systems.
 With a keen interest in Transformer architectures, NLP, and cloud-based applications, I enjoy developing both backend logic and user-facing solutions.
 I’ve also co-managed events, where I honed my leadership, communication, and problem-solving skills.

-Outside of academics, I've taken active roles in organizing technical events, where I developed skills in team management, communication, and creative problem-solving.

 ---

 ## 🛠 Tech Stack & Skills